muquit/markdown-serve/README.md

 `mdsr` is short for mark**d**own **s**erve **r**estart.
 Easier to type than the full name when running it often.

+**NOTE: By default, the scripts looks for markdown-serve and markdown-serve.exe in Linux/macOS and Windows respectively.**

 The scripts locate `markdown-serve` on `PATH`.
 To point at a binary that isn't on `PATH`, set the `MARKDOWN_SERVE_BIN` environment variable.
 Both scripts respect it: